Duk-young/Podo_Backend/README.md

 ## Backend Repo has been deployed via Heroku.
 You don't have to install the backend in your local!
 ### ==> https://podo-backend.herokuapp.com/

-## Or you can install backend in your local computer with instructions below
+- you can also install backend in your local computer by following the instructions below.

 ## Before the installation
 ### The system requires environment variables to run.
 This can be found in our team Slack.